UCD Sutherland School of Law Doctoral Scholarships

-The School of Law is pleased to offer three new doctoral scholarships in law from 2013-2014
+The Sutherland School of Law is pleased to offer up to two new doctoral scholarships in law from 2015-2016

-Please complete an on-line University Postgraduate application available at http://www.ucd.ie/apply/ by the deadline.
-Please also send a covering letter explaining why you wish to undertake a PhD, and in particular, why you wish to undertake a PhD at UCD School of Law
+How to apply: Please complete an on-line University Postgraduate application available at http://www.ucd.ie/registry/admissions/apply.html by the deadline.
+Please also send a covering letter explaining why you wish to undertake a PhD, and in particular, why you wish to undertake a PhD at UCD School of Law.

-This letter should be no more than 2 sides of A4 single-spaced and can be sent either as an email attachment to email@example.com or in hard copy to Ms. Niamh McCabe, Graduate Programme Manager, School of Law, UCD, Roebuck Castle, Belfield, Dublin 4, Ireland.
+This letter should be no more than 2 sides of A4 single-spaced and can be sent either as an email attachment to email@example.com or in hard copy to Ms. Niamh McCabe, Graduate Programme Manager, Sutherland School of Law, UCD, Belfield, Dublin 4, Ireland.

 In addition to the cover letter you must submit the following documents:

 - a statement of the research question the candidate proposes to examine;

 - an outline of the proposed methodology (in other words, an outline of how the applicant proposes to go about their research); and

 - a brief literature review.
 (The idea of this is to place the research within the current state of knowledge in the field in question.
 It should include a short, indicative, bibliography of works in the field).
 There is no maximum length for a research proposal.
 Normally, it would be at least three or four pages long.

 - Academic references: Please note that it is your responsibility to contact your referees to ensure that references are received before the closing date for this scholarship.

 - Applicants whose first language is not English must submit satisfactory evidence of competence in written and spoken English, i.e. overall IELTS 6.5 (including a minimum of 6.5 in the reading and writing parts and no part below 6.0) or 90 in the TOEFL iBT (with a minimum of 22 (reading) and 24 (writing) and no part below 20.)
 The test results must be less than 2 years old.